This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Tuk Tuks are also found in the city and are the second most common mode of transport in Chiang Mai – they are a little more expensive than Songthaew’s, costing 60 baht upwards per trip.

 Alternatively you can request a Grab taxi (a bit like Uber).
-Grab is widely used by both tourists and locals across Southeast Asia, and the fares are really cheap!
-Download the Grab app and use the code GRABCKTRAVELS to earn a free ride when you sign up.
+Grab is widely used by both tourists and locals across Southeast Asia, and the fares are really cheap – download the Grab app.

 Festivals in Chiang Mai